babolivier/install-party/README.md

   user: superevent
   # Password the attendee will use when logging into the host with SSH.
   password: superevent2019
+  # Instances provider to use.
+Must be a supported provider.
+See which
+  # providers are supported in install_party/instances/providers (there
+  # is a file for each supported provider).
+  provider: myinstancesprovider

-# Configuration to connect to the OVH API.
+  # Arguments to provide to the instances provider's API client.
+See the
-# See https://api.ovh.com/ for a full documentation.
+  # documentation below.
+  args:
+    arg1: value1
+    arg2: value2

 # Configuration for connecting to the DNS provider and creating the DNS
 # record.